Jackson Heights (TV series): Plot

 Also staying with Bhatti's mother is Jamshed, the son of Bhatti's only dead sister who has completed his graduation.
 Jamshed has a girlfriend Asma who is his next door neighbour.
 Asma wants Jamshed to stay in Pakistan and look for a job but he is obsessed with going to the US to making a better life for himself.
 His US visa is in processing and on account of that he rejects the offer of a government job.
 Eventually his six-month tourist visa is approved and he travels to New York leaving behind his ailing grand mother, Asma, and his friend Nadir.
 He believes setting foot in New York would end all his financial problems.

 Michelle is a Pakistani Christian who runs a restaurant in Jackson Heights.
 She has an icy cold attitude towards all Desis.
 The cabbies of the neighbourhood visit her diner everyday and are all intimidated by Michelle.
 The only cabbie she truly likes and respects is Bhatti.
 It is later revealed that Michelle was married to a Pakistani who later divorced her and his family took possession of the property she had inherited from her late father.
 Michelle's only surviving family is her sister Maria who stays in London.
 Michelle's close friend and confidant is Rizwan, a banker from India.
 Rizwan is in love with Michelle but has never explicitly told her.
 After Rizwan's sister visits him and persuades him he proposes to Michelle on his birthday but she rejects.
 Devastated, Rizwan moves away to Chicago.

 Jamshed travels to New york only to realize how tough it is to survive there.
 He finds out that Bhatti is only a cab driver and does not own a cab company.
 Due to his tourist visa he is unsuccessful in finding any job for himself and Kathy also throws him out of her house thinking he was trying to make advances towards Izzy.
 Bhatti then requests Michelle to let Jamshed rent her apartment above the restaurant and Michelle reluctantly agrees.
 Nadir calls Jamshed and tries to make him understand that Asma misses him and he should come back to Pakistan but Jamshed ignores.
 Eventually Nadir falls for Asma and proposes to her and she accepts.

 Slowly Michelle starts liking Jamshed and hires him as a waiter at the restaurant.
 Jamshed shows promise at work and gets into Michelle's good books much to the dismay of her other staff.
 He starts flirting with her but she rejects his advances.
 On one depressed day Michelle talks to Rizwan about how she pushes people away to avoid getting hurt and Rizwan advises her to follow her heart.
-She then starts reciprocating to Jamshed's romantic advances despite of her better judgement and the age gap between them.
+She then starts reciprocating Jamshed's romantic advances despite her better judgement and the age gap between them.
 She promotes him to restaurant manager and values his advice.
 Jamshed starts taking advantage of this and starts having his own way.